Star Wars: Episode I – The Phantom Menace: Music

 As with previous Star Wars films, Star Wars Episode I: The Phantom Menace's score was composed and conducted by John Williams.
 He started composing the score in October 1998 and began recording the music with the London Voices and London Symphony Orchestra at Abbey Road Studios on February 10, 1999.
 Williams decided to use electronic instruments such as synthesizers to enhance the sound and choral pieces to "capture the magical, mystical force that a regular orchestra might not have been able to provide", and create an atmosphere that was "more mysterious and mystical and less military" than those of the original trilogy.
 One of the most notable tracks is "Duel of the Fates", which uses the chorus to give a religious, temple-like feel to the epic lightsaber duel.
 The track was made into a music video.
 While composing Anakin's theme, Williams tried to reflect the innocence of his childhood and to foreshadow his transformation into Darth Vader by using slight suggestions of "The Imperial March" in the melody.

 The film's soundtrack was released by Sony Classical Records on May 4, 1999.
+The album made its broadcast premiere on C101.5 FM Mohawk College Radio's soundtrack program, Cinematic Sound, hosted by Erik Woods on May 1, 1999.
 This album featured the score, which Williams restructured as a listening experience; it is not presented in film order and omits many notable cues from the film because of the space restriction of the compact disc.
 A two-disc "Ultimate Edition" was released on November 14, 2000.
 The set features the entire score as it is heard in the film, including all of the edits and loops that were made for the sound mix.